-Many requirements in this section have remained non-compliant or in process throughout these first five years, some due to language that requires 100 percent compliance.
-Others remain in process due to a lack of clarity of what compliance would look like, which CJI encourages the Parties to address in year six.
+Many requirements in this section have remained non-compliant or in process since the Agreement was entered into, some due to language that requires 100 percent compliance.
+Others remain in process due to a lack of clarity for what compliance would look like, which CJI encourages the Parties to address.

 Settlement Agreement Paragraph Compliance Status IV.C.1.a - All reports of arrests, which are documented in the RMS system, will be reviewed and approved by a supervisor within the time period prescribed by SOP 263-Records Management.
 The supervisor will review the reports for various matters, including the lawful basis for any traffic stop or field interview that led to the arrest, and the lawful basis for any frisk or search conducted during the encounter.
-Non-Compliant IV.C.1.b - Within twelve (12) months of the date of this Agreement, MPD will achieve a practice of supervisory review, correction, and approval of 50% of all documentation of field interviews in RMS consistent with the timeframes set forth in SOP 085.20.
-Supervisors shall review for completeness, and shall review the stated basis for the field interview and any frisk and/or search conducted in the course of the field interview.
-Prior to approving reports for submission to RMS, supervisors shall ensure that officers provide any missing information to ensure all information required by paragraph IV.A.3 is documented.
-Compliant IV.C.1.c - Within twelve (12) months of the date of this Agreement, MPD will achieve supervisory review, correction, and approval of every warning and citation issued by Non-Compliant
+Non-Compliant IV.C.1.b - Within twelve (12) months of the date of this Agreement, MPD will achieve a practice of supervisory review, correction, and approval of 50% of all documentation Compliant